Backs-ash/AvaPredictionModel/README.md

 [Omid Rahmati et al.](https://www.mdpi.com/2072-4292/11/24/2995) in their reasearch about the prediction of geo-spatial occurance of an avalanche.

-Their proposed models perform fairly well to be used by our eco-system.
+Their proposed models performs fairly well to be used by our eco-system.
 It was also found that the LS of a region played the most prominent role relative to other factors when an avalanche was predicted.